mousepawmedia/standards/source/licensing.rst

 dominant adoption of open source software and open standards, especially in the sphere of education.

-We do NOT endorse the stance of Free Software Foundation or the intent behind its licenses.
+We do NOT endorse the strict anti-proprietary stance of Free Software Foundation or said intent behind its licenses.

 Content Licenses
 ===============================================